 Either of these options includes an evening of jamming followed by two full days of Django Camp, which amounts to roughly half of the event.
 The biggest difference between the two halves is what you can expect in the evening.
 Monday through Thursday our evenings are devoted primarily to jamming and socializing.
-On Friday and Saturday, however, the early part of the evening is devoted to concerts featuring our guest artists.
+On Friday and Saturday, however, the early part of the evening is devoted to concerts featuring artists on our staff.

-The cost you see below are based on 2017 and are included here as estimates of what you can expect in 2018 should we offer the half-camp option.
-Of the items below, the only one which is not optional is the tuition, which pays primarily for the artists on our staff and other costs of producing the event.
+Of the items below, the only one which is not optional is the tuition, which pays for the artists on our staff and other costs of producing the event.

 [We’ll determine this based on when we start taking Half Camp registrations.]